Aringay: Creation of La Union

-On October 29, 1849, Governor-General Narciso Zaldua Clavería issued a decree merging eight towns from Pangasinan, three from Ilocos Sur, and territories in the Cordillera to form the province of La Union.
+On October 29, 1849, Governor-General Narciso Clavería issued a decree merging eight towns from Pangasinan, three from Ilocos Sur, and territories in the Cordillera to form the province of La Union.
 The establishment of the province was formalized on March 2, 1850, through the Superior Decreto signed by Governor-General Antonio María Blanco.

 Aringay was one of the founding towns, alongside San Fernando (the provincial capital), Agoo, Santo Tomas, Rosario, Tubao, Caba, Naguilian, Bauang, San Juan, Balaoan, Luna, Bangar, and Bacnotan.
 This formation was confirmed on April 18, 1854, by a royal decree (real orden) from Queen Isabella II of Spain.

 The towns of Caba and Gallano (later placed in the province of Benguet and then abolished in 1900) were later carved out of Aringay's northern borders.

 Philippine Revolution

 During the Philippine Revolution, the residents of Aringay actively participated in the fight for independence against Spanish colonial rule.
-Under the leadership of General Manuel Tinio y Bondoc, a close ally of Emilio Aguinaldo, the locals engaged in significant resistance efforts in Northern Luzon.
+Under the leadership of General Manuel Tinio, a close ally of Emilio Aguinaldo, the locals engaged in significant resistance efforts in Northern Luzon.

-On June 16, 1898, a fierce battle took place in the town plaza, where 96 Katipuneros lost their lives in the struggle for freedom.
+On June 16, 1898, a fierce battle took place in the town plaza, where 96 Katipuneros died.
 After months of resistance, Aringay was finally liberated from Spanish control, contributing to the Philippines’ eventual declaration of independence in 1898.

 American Colonization

-The independence of the Philippines from Spain was short-lived, as the Philippine-American War soon followed.
-In 1899, the town of Aringay in La Union became a center of resistance against American forces.
+The independence of the Philippines from Spain was short-lived, as the Philippine–American War soon followed.
+In 1899, Aringay became a center of resistance against American forces.
 Guerrilla Unit No. 5, under the leadership of Captain Fontanilla, operated in Aringay and its neighboring areas, including Agoo, Tubao, Santo Tomas, and Rosario.
 The guerrilla forces played a crucial role in resisting American advances and defending the town's autonomy.
 On November 20, 1899, American troops arrived in La Union, leading to a decisive battle at the Aringay River, where the guerrillas inflicted significant damage on the U.S. forces.

 By 1901, La Union, including Aringay, was fully under American control.
 During this period, the Americans continued a railway project initially started by the Spanish colonizers.
 The Ferrocarril de Manila-Dagupan, which aimed to stimulate economic growth in the countryside and reduce demands for independence, was renamed the Manila Railroad Company under American management.
 The railway line reached Aringay in 1912.